irishg50/irishg50/README.md

 # Hi there 👋 I'm George Irish

-## AI Solutions Developer for Nonprofit & Social Impact
+## AI Solutions Developer for Nonprofit & Public Sector Organizations

-I specialize in developing AI applications that empower nonprofit organizations and amplify their social impact.
-My focus is on creating practical, ethical AI solutions that enhance fundraising capabilities, streamline operations, and deliver data-driven insights for charitable organizations.
+I specialize in developing AI applications that empower nonprofit and public sector organizations to amplify their impact.
+My focus is on creating practical, ethical AI solutions that enhance fundraising capabilities, streamline operations, and deliver data-driven insights for organizations across the social service sector.

 ### 🎯 Core Focus Areas